 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 The template file provided by JAHE must be used when preparing a manuscript.
-Manuscripts shall have the following ordered elements: type of article, title, authors, affiliations, abstract (200 word max.), keywords (4 to 10, alphabetically ordered), text (introduction… conclusion), acknowledgements, conflicts of interests, and references.
+Manuscripts shall have the following ordered elements: type of article, title, authors, affiliations, abstract, keywords, body text (introduction… conclusion), acknowledgements, conflicts of interests, and references.

-•Manuscripts should be double spaced, 12-point font, 1-inch margins, using Times New Roman font style with a sheet size of 8½ by 11.
+•Manuscripts should be single spaced, 12-point font, 1-inch margins, and use Arial font style with a sheet size of 8½ by 11.

 •Manuscripts must be submitted in Microsoft Word file format (DOC or DOCX).